-Kate McCutcheon is an employment lawyer in Maurice Blackburn’s Melbourne office.
-She represents employees from a wide range of backgrounds with employment-related legal issues and disputes and is listed by the prestigious Doyles Guide as part of the only first tier law firm for employee & trade union representation in Victoria in 2017.
+Kate McCutcheon is an experienced employment and industrial lawyer at Maurice Blackburn, based at the Melbourne office.
+She represents employees from a wide range of backgrounds with employment-related legal issues and disputes.

 “Having worked in several other Maurice Blackburn practice areas, I can also give clients additional information about other potential legal claims they may have.
 I'm driven to help get our clients the best possible outcome and assist them through a time of their lives that is often very stressful.”

 Among the cases she has worked on, Kate has:

 - obtained an injunction to prevent the sacking of a senior nurse in circumstances where the employer had not complied with the enterprise agreement;

 - represented a senior executive in a workplace investigation and succeeded in having the employer withdraw allegations to allow the client to continue in their employment;

 - represented a client against their former employer to successfully defend a claim of breaching a post-employment restraint, which allowed the client to continue in their new employment;